-Choose at least one article from this list (articles are from my longitudinal GT study of faculty identity; we will discuss these in relation to the Pathways article).

-- 1. Reybold (2005) Surrendering the Dream, Faculty Disillusionment - 2.
+- Choose at least one article from this list (articles are from my longitudinal GT study of faculty identity; we will discuss these in relation to the Pathways article). - 1.
+Reybold (2005) Surrendering the Dream, Faculty Disillusionment - 2.
 Reybold (2008) Practitioner-Faculty Dialectic - 3.
-Reybold (2008) Social & Political Structuring of Faculty Ethics - 4.
-Reybold & Alamia (2008) Academic Transitions - 5.
-Reybold & Corda (2011) Faculty Service

-Choose at least one article from this list (articles include institution-based analyses/evaluations).

-- 1. Halx & Reybold (2005) CS Pedagogy of Force - 2.
-Reybold, Halx, & Jimenez (2008) CS Prof'al Integrity in Student Affairs - 3.
+Reybold (2008) Social & Political Structuring of Faculty Ethics - Choose at least one article from this list (articles include institution-based analyses/evaluations). - 1.
+Halx & Reybold (2005) CS Pedagogy of Force - 2.
 Reybold & Halx (2012) CS Meaning of Interdisciplinarity